hadronized/codingame-unleash-the-geek/README.md

 - We can try to burry a radar and unburry it immediately.
 This will have the effect of allowing to explore way quicker but we lose “live” information, so we need to change a bit the way the cells store information.
+- Radars should be placed near first and we should be smarter about “area awareness.”
+Currently, we are doing them randomly so the first radar might be very far, which is not really a good idea (i.e. if the opponent implements a nearest-first approach, they will grab that ore before me).

 ## v0.2